 The Fourteenth Amendment's Framers crafted a broad guarantee of equality for all persons to bring the Constitution back into line with fundamental principles of American equality, which had been betrayed and stunted by the institution of slavery.
-See McDonald, 561 U.S. at 807 (Thomas, J., concurring) ("[S]lavery, and the measures designed to protect it, were irreconcilable with the principles of equality . . . and inalienable rights proclaimed by the Declaration of Independence and embedded in our constitutional structure.").
+See McDonald, 561 U.S. at 807 (Thomas, J., concurring in part and concurring in the judgment) ("[S]lavery, and the measures designed to protect it, were irreconcilable with the principles of equality . . . and inalienable rights proclaimed by the Declaration of Independence and embedded in our constitutional structure." (citing 3 Records of the Federal Convention, at 212)).
 After nearly a century in which the Constitution sanctioned racial slavery and allowed all manner of state-sponsored discrimination, the Fourteenth Amendment codified our nation's founding promise of equality through the text of the Equal Protection Clause.
-As the Amendment's Framers explained time and again, the guarantee of the equal protection of the laws was "essentially declared in the Declaration of Independence."
+Amendment's Framers explained, the guarantee of the equal protection of the laws was "essentially declared in the Declaration of Independence."
 Cong.
-Globe, 39th Cong., 1st Sess. at 2961.
+Globe, 39th Cong., 1st Sess.
+2961 (1866).

-Thus, the Amendment's broad wording was no When the 39th Congress designed the Fourteenth Amendment, it chose broad, universal language specifically intended to secure equal rights for all.
-While the Amendment was written and ratified in the aftermath of the Civil War and the end of slavery, it protects all persons. "[S]ection 1 pointedly spoke not of race but of more general liberty and equality."
+Thus, the Amendment's broad wording was no ac-When the 39th Congress drafted the Fourteenth Amendment, it chose broad, universal language specifically intended to secure equal rights for all.
+Although the Amendment was written and ratified in the aftermath of the Civil War and the end of slavery, it protects all persons. "[S]ection 1 pointedly spoke not of race but of more general liberty and equality."
 Amar, The Bill of Rights, supra, at 260-61 n..
 Indeed, the Reconstruction-Era Framers specifically considered and rejected proposed constitutional language that would have outlawed racial discrimination and nothing else, see Benj.
-B. Kendrick, The Journal of the Joint Committee of Fifteen on Reconstruction 46, 50, 83 (1914), preferring a universal guarantee of equality that secured equal rights to all persons.
-Whether the proposals were broad in scope or were narrowly drafted to prohibit racial discrimination in civil rights, the Framers of the Fourteenth Amendment consistently rejected limiting Amendment's equality guarantee to racial discrimination.
-See J.E.B. v.
-Alabama ex rel.
-T.B., 511 U.S. 127, 151 (1994) (Kennedy, J., concurring) ("Though in some initial drafts the Fourteenth Amendment was written to prohibit discrimination against 'persons because of race, color or previous condition of servitude,' the Amendment submitted for consideration and later ratified contained more comprehensive terms ").
-The Fourteenth Amendment's "neutral phrasing," "extending its guarantee to 'any person," id. at 152 (Kennedy, J., concurring), secures equal rights and "equal dignity in the eyes of the law," Obergefell, 135 S. Ct. at 2608, for all men and women of any race, no matter what their political views.
-Efforts by the government to subordinate persons affiliated with a political party disfavored by the state cannot be squared with the Fourteenth Amendment's universal guarantee of the equal protection of the laws.
+B. Kendrick, The Journal of the Joint Committee of Fifteen on Reconstruction, 39th Congress, 1865-1867, at 46, 50, 83 (1914), preferring a universal guarantee of equality that secured equal rights to all persons.
+Whether the proposals were broad in scope or were narrowly drafted to prohibit racial discrimination in civil rights, the Framers of the Fourteenth Amendment consistently rejected limiting the Amendment's equality guarantee to racial discrimination.

-History shows that the Framers wrote the Amendment's guarantees broadly because, among other things, they were concerned about state efforts in the South to single out for discrimination persons belonging to or associated with the Republican party, which had supported the Union during the Civil War and opposed efforts to reinstitute slavery.
-The Framers were aware of "the white South's inability to adjust to the end of slavery, the widespread mistreatment of blacks, Unionists, and Northerners, and a pervasive spirit of disloyalty."
-Eric Foner, Reconstruction: America's Unfinished Revolution, 1863-1877, at 225 (rev. ed.
-2014); see McDonald, 561 U.S. at 779 (discussing the "plight of whites in the South who opposed the Black Codes").
-In the South, Unionists associated with the Republican party were subject to all manner of discrimination because of their Debates in the 39th Congress repeatedly made the point that "[t]he courts are rebel, jurors rebel, Legislatures rebel They do not disguise their hate for Union men," Cong.
-Globe, 39th Cong., 1st Sess. at 783, and therefore "the adoption of this Amendment" was "essential to the protection of the Union men" who "will have no security in the future except by force of national laws giving them protection against those who have been in arms against them," id. at 1093; id. at 1263 ("[W]hite men . . . have been driven from their homes, and have had their lands confiscated in State courts, under State laws, for the crime of loyalty to their country ").
+The Framers wrote the Amendment's guarantees broadly because, among other things, they were concerned about state efforts in the South to single out for discrimination persons belonging to or associated with the Republican party, which had supported the Union during the Civil War and opposed efforts to reinstitute The Framers were aware of "the white South's inability to adjust to the end of slavery, the widespread mistreatment of blacks, Unionists, and Northerners, and a pervasive spirit of disloyalty."
+Eric Foner, Reconstruction: America's Unfinished Revolution, 1863-1877, at 225 (Perennial Classics 2002 ed.); see McDonald, 561 U.S. at 779 (plurality opinion) (discussing the "plight of whites in the South who opposed the Black Codes").
+In the South, Unionists associated with the Republican party were subject to all manner of discrimination because of their views.
+Debates in the 39th Congress repeatedly made the point that "[t]he courts are rebel, jurors rebel, Legislatures rebel They do not disguise their hate for Union men," Cong.
+Globe, 39th Cong., 1st Sess.
+783 (1866), and therefore "the adoption of this Amendment" was "essential to the protection of the Union men" who "will have no security in the future except by force of national laws giving them protection against those who have been in arms against them," id. at 1093; id. at 1263 ("[W]hite men ... have been driven from their homes, and have had their lands confiscated in State courts, under State laws, for the crime of loyalty to their country ").